PadmarajBhat/Browser-based-Models-with-TensorFlow.js/Notes.md

   ``` const MODEL_URL = 'https://.../mobilenet/model.json';
       const model = await tf.loadGraphModel(MODEL_URL);
   ```
+# Week 4
 * last part this week is amazing, there is web cam which collects the data at real time and uses the same for modelling.
 * rock paper sizler is given in as an example and in the exercise we are asked to include 2 more sets lizard and spock.
 * unfortunately, my pc is letting me install install tensorflow js for some security concerns.
+However, it is not required here in this webcam based training.
+* when I trained with my hand for rock, paper and scissors, it detected succussfully for my wifes hand too.
+So it is clear that hair, finger size and lines in my hand were not considered for feature to detect the signs !!!!